yukiar/yukiar.github.io/research.md

 * SPADE, an evaluation dataset with 201 paraphrasal sentence pairs: [LDC2018T09](https://catalog.ldc.upenn.edu/LDC2018T09).
 * ESPADA, a training (most likely for fine-tuning pre-trained masked language models) dataset with 1,916 paraphrasal sentence pairs: [LDC2021T10](https://catalog.ldc.upenn.edu/LDC2021T10).

+A parallel corpus of direct and indirect utterances is beneficial for natural language understanding in conversation systems and advancing paraphrase recognition in challenging and realistic settings.
+* DIRECT, a training and evaluation datasets with 71k pairs of direct and indirect utterances. [data](https://github.com/junya-takayama/DIRECT)

 ## Representation learning